 The Nutcracker has grown in popularity since its beginnings, with additional performances added to include ten public shows, and two abridged presentations for area school children.
 Dancers and audiences alike are enriched by the artistry and history of this classic ballet.

-The Schaumburg Youth Choir is a recreational and educational outlet for talented singers, open to elementary students in grades 3 and up, junior high, high school and college students.
+The Schaumburg Choral Program is a recreational and educational outlet for talented singers, open to students and adults.

-The SYC is comprised of three separate performing ensembles:
+The SCP is comprised of four performing ensembles:

 Prelude – Open to all students in grades 3 and up, this choir trains our youngest singers.
 Focus is on singing technique, beginning sight-singing skills, unison and beginning two-part singing, and developing a life-long joy and love of singing.